Hamiltonian Dynamics and Structural States of Two-Dimensional Microswimmers

 A system of many stresslets can no longer be solved analytically.
 However, the conservation laws still apply.
 We numerically integrated Eq.~\ref{eqVmany} using the python library \verb^scipy.integrate.DOP853^, which is an $8^{th}$ order Runge-Kutta method with an adaptive time stepper.
-As we saw for two swimmers, the interaction between each two particles is radial and their interaction decays as $\sim r^{-1}$.
+The interaction between each two particles is radial and their interaction decays as $\sim r^{-1}$ (Eq.~\ref{eqVmany}).
 They repel or attract depending on their relative angle.
 Thus, when two swimmers attract, they accelerate toward each other and eventually collide, such that the velocity diverges.
 Actual active particles have a given size and cannot overlap.
-We, therefore, introduce soft steric repulsion of the form $\Delta \vb{v}_{steric} = \Delta t \, k_{steric} \left(l_{steric}-\left|\vb{r}\right|\right)\hat{r}$ if $ \left|\vb{r}\right|< l_{steric}$ and zero otherwise.
-When two stresslets get closer than a certain steric length $l_{steric}$, a repelling force proportional to their relative distance $\left|\vb{r}\right|$ by a very large spring constant $k_{steric}$ is applied and pushes them apart.
-In our simulations, $l_{steric}=0.001$ and $k_{steric}=1,000$.
+We, therefore, introduce soft steric repulsion of the form $\Delta \vb{v}_{s} = \Delta t \, k_{s} \left(l_{s}-\left|\vb{r}\right|\right)\hat{r}$ if $ \left|\vb{r}\right|< l_{s}$ and zero otherwise.
+When two stresslets get closer than a certain steric length $l_{s}$, a repelling force proportional to their relative distance $\left|\vb{r}\right|$ by a very large spring constant $k_{s}$ is applied and pushes them apart.
+In our simulations, $l_{s}=0.001$ and $k_{s}=1,000$.
 This interaction is added to the regular stresslet interaction.
 Due to the steric interactions, the Hamiltonian is no longer strictly conserved.
-To ensure that collisions do not dominate the behavior of the system, we work in the dilute limit, with average distances between particles much larger than the steric length, where collisions are rare.
-We verified that the Hamiltonian is accurately conserved in between collisions (see Fig.~\ref{fig_schematics}C).
+To ensure that collisions do not dominate the behavior of the system, we work in the dilute limit where collisions are rare, with average distances between particles much larger than the steric length.
+We verified that the Hamiltonian is accurately conserved in between collisions (see Fig.~\ref{fig_Hamiltonian}).

 We initialize 300 oriented stresslets randomly positioned in a square and let them evolve, all swimming in the $\hat{x}$ direction.
 At first, the system follows the general shape of a single stresslet shown in Fig.~\ref{fig_schematics}A--- the system compresses in the $y$-direction and expands in the $x$-direction, into a ``street" of stresslets, see Fig.~\ref{fig_randomSnapshots}A. At intermediate times, this street shows instabilities, which grow over time.
 At long times, these instabilities create stable shapes where particles concentrate along inclined streets at angles $\pm \varphi=\pi/4$ (see Fig.~\ref{fig_randomSnapshots}B), which we term ``escalators".
 There is circulation around these escalators, with particles above and below going in opposite directions.
 See inset in Fig.~\ref{fig_randomSnapshots}B, for overlayed snapshots at preceding times where particles are color coded according to their direction of motion.